-In addition to this, I have booked some top level speakers who are experts in their field of photography - names like Clive Minnitt, Mike Lane, Tony Worobiec and Mike Wilkes are all making return visits sharing their experiences with new selections of striking images.
+In addition to this, I have booked some top level speakers who are experts in their field of photography and we will also enjoy presentations from a number of our own members covering many aspects of modern photography.

-Have a look at the Programme.
+Have a look at the Programme on the website.
 Here you will find links to the websites of our visiting speakers which will enable you to have a preview of their work and find out a little background detail before their presentation.

 You don’t have to be an expert to join our club.
 Just look through the Programme and come along and meet us at our next meeting – I guarantee you will not be disappointed.